Zoning Bylaw Rewrite

 - Eliminating requirements for residential parking minimums on lots within TOAs

-Proposed Zoning Bylaw updates to existing multi-family residential (RM) zoning districts, including within the TOA boundaries, were introduced to Council on October 7, 2024.
-Detailed text amendments are expected to be considered by Council for adoption in early 2025.
+Proposed Zoning Bylaw updates to multi-family residential zoning districts in support of provincial TOA requirements were introduced to Council in October 2024, along with the height-based development framework.
+Detailed text amendments were presented to Council for consideration in April 2025, and will likely be adopted in June 2025.

 Visit Provincial Housing Legislation Changes for more information.